mbloch/mapshaper/docs/development/raster-implementation.md

 Pack/unpack and undo logic are raster-aware:

-- Pack/unpack raster metadata, `grid.samples`, and preview pixels for session snapshots.
+- Pack/unpack raster metadata and `grid.samples` for session snapshots and MSX files.
+Derived preview pixels and scaling stats are omitted.
 - Store browser source references and raster temp payload keys for cleanup.
 - Capture raster layer changes in undo transactions when `grid` or metadata changes.
 - Store large raster undo payloads through `gui-undo-payload-store.mjs`.
-- Strip `view.preview.pixels` from raster undo payloads and regenerate previews from `grid.samples` on undo/redo restore.
+- Strip `view.preview.pixels` from raster undo payloads and regenerate previews from `grid.samples` on undo/redo restore in the GUI.
+- Regenerate missing snapshot/MSX previews from `grid.samples` when the GUI imports or restores packed session data.
 - Avoid duplicating original GeoTIFF bytes in every undo entry.

 This keeps the History menu's "restore data stored on-disk" count aligned with